nathan78906/InternHub/doc/sprint3/sprint3.md

   - Priority: 10 , Size: 5

      As an Admin, I want to be able to login to an admin account, so that I can perform admin functions

+  - Priority 70, Size: 3

+     As a Student, I want to be able to search for jobs in a text box, so that I can easily filter the list of jobs

+  - Priority: 40, Size: 5

+     As an Employer, I want to be able to login to an employer's account, so that I can perform employer functions.

+  - Priority: 80, Size: 3

+     As a Student, I want to be able to apply to jobs, so that Employers can see who is interested in a certain job.

   #### Task Breakdown:
   1. Story One subtasks: